-To make it easier to navigate the funding landscape KTN have pulled together the latest open funding calls for the health sector into one place; any calls which have a fixed closing date can be found at the link above.
+To make it easier to navigate the funding landscape KTN have pulled together the latest time-limited funding calls for the health sector into one place; any calls which have a fixed closing date can be found at the link above.

 Find out about open-ended calls below; if you wish to find out more about further funding opportunities, please don’t hesitate to get in touch with our Health team.
 Last updated October 2022.

 A Knowledge Transfer Partnership (KTP) links your organisation with one of the UK’s world-class knowledge bases (a university or research organisation) to power strategic innovation projects, embed expertise and drive commercial growth. needed to develop it, a Knowledge Transfer Partnership may be the answer.
 It creates a dynamic three-way collaboration ‚Äì between a business or not for profit organisation, a UK university or research organisation, and a suitably qualified graduate – to help realise a strategic innovation project, bring about transformative change and embed new capability.